ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 sim_pvals <- replicate(1000, simulate_p_value())
 {% endhighlight %}

+### Vectorize

-This speeds it up a lot, but we can get even faster by vectorizing the prop test.
+While the previous code is pretty fast, we can get it even faster by vectorizing the prop test.
+If you're not familiar with vectorization in R and why it's faster, check out Noam Ross's [excellent blog post](http://www.noamross.net/blog/2014/4/16/vectorization-in-r--why.html).

+Here is the new code using a vectorized proportion test (courtsey of David Robinson's [splittestr package](https://github.com/dgrtwo/splittestr).

 {% highlight r %}
 vectorized_prop_test <- function(a, b, c, d) {